gao-hongnan/YOLOv1-pytorch/docs/yolov1.md

 The input label `y_trues` and `y_preds` are of shape `(batch_size, S, S, B * 5 + C)`,
 in our case is `(4, 7, 7, 30)` and indeed the shape that we expected in {numref}`label-matrix`.
+The additional first dimension is the batch size.
-We will talk more in section on [head](yolov1.md#head) below.
+We will talk more in the next few sections.

 (yolov1.md#model-summary)=
 ### Model Summary

 We use `torchinfo` package to print out the model summary.
+This is a useful tool that is similar to `model.summary()` in Keras.

 ```{code-cell} ipython3
 :tags: [hide-output]